EchterAlsFake/xvideos_api/README/Documentation.md

     percentage = (pos / total) * 100
     print(f"Downloaded: {pos} segments / {total} segments ({percentage:.2f}%)")
-    # You see it's really simple :)
+    # You see, it's really simple :)
 ```

-When downloading a video, you can just specify your callback functions in the `callback` argument
+When downloading a video, you can specify your callback functions in the `callback` argument

 # Searching